Integrating Worldpay by FIS (Vantiv eCommerce - formerly Litle) and Salesforce using Chargent

 Please note that these test card numbers are only for the test environments, and should never be used in the live, production environment.

-If you wish to do more extensive tests, the current LitleXML Reference Guide PDF is available from your Vantiv Implementation Consultant, and provides detailed transaction data (name, address, amount, card numbers, etc.) and the expected responses that Vantiv will return.
+If you wish to do more extensive tests, Vantiv can provide detailed transaction data (name, address, amount, card numbers, etc.) and the expected responses that they will return.
 However, this level of testing is not required as Chargent has already certified its Salesforce pre-built integration with Vantiv.

 |Account Number||Card Type||CVV2/CID|

-If you wish to send live transactions from a Salesforce Sandbox, as a final step in testing, simply use Chargent's Endpoint Override field on the Gateway record, and enter the production endpoint of your chosen gateway there.
+If you wish to send live transactions from a Salesforce Sandbox, as a final step in testing, you need to set up a Gateway record using your Production (Live) Credentials and simply use Chargent's Endpoint Override field to enter the production endpoint of your chosen gateway there.

 Here is the production endpoint URL for Chargent's integration with Vantiv:

-Note that the full endpoint URL must be entered in the Endpoint Override field, and the domain must be present in the Remote Site Settings (for standard Chargent integrations it should be already present).
+Note that the full endpoint URL must be entered in the Endpoint Override field and the Remote Site for the domain must be active in your Remote Site Settings.

 Once you have completed testing of your Chargent configuration and Salesforce connection to Vantiv, you are ready to move to processing live transactions.